frabjous/jhap-templates/documentation/typesetting_guide.md

 * The [usage documentation for OGE](https://github.com/frabjous/open-guide-editor/blob/main/doc/basic-usage.md).

-* The [markdown primer](./markdown-primer.html) accompanying this guide.
+* The [markdown primer](./markdown_primer.html) accompanying this guide.
 This may not be necessary for those who already have their feet wet.

-* The [pandoc user's guide](https://pandoc.org/MANUAL.html), especially the section on on [pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).
+* The [pandoc user's guide](https://pandoc.org/MANUAL.html), especially the section on [pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).

 * The [guidelines for authors](https://jhaponline.org/about/submissions) distributed on jhaponline.org for those submitting to the journal.